scikit-hep/vector/paper/paper.md

 entries); thus, the library is expected to perform operations on an entire ragged structure in minimum passes.
-Furthermore, optimizing memory usage and processing time has become essential with the increasing computational demands at the LHC.
+Furthermore, optimizing memory usage and processing time has become essential with the increasing computational demands at the the Large Hadron Collider (LHC), world’s largest particle accelerator.
 Vector is a Python library for creating and manipulating 2D, 3D, and Lorentz vectors, especially arrays of vectors, to solve common physics problems in a NumPy-like [@harris:2020] way.
 The library enables physicists to operate on high energy physics data in a high level language without